nimmadev/instagram-mass-report-python/README.md

 ## Usage/Examples

 - 1st run python login.py
-- enter your instgram username [example: savej or savej@gmail.com]
+- enter your instagram username [example: savej or savej@gmail.com]
 - enter your instagram password
 You need to repeat the login process until you have added all the accounts that you want to report from